-As the UK’s summer of celebrations rolls out, almost half of adults consider getting their community together as the best part of street party planning, according to new research.
+As the UK’s summer of celebrations rolls out, almost half of adults consider getting their community together the best part of street party planning, according to new research.

 With any occasion calling for a gathering this summer, garden drinks (28 per cent), BBQs (26 per cent) and just celebrating summer with family and friends (33 per cent) topped the list of reasons to celebrate.